Ross-Byrne/Data_API_Project/README.md

 "OPENINGHRs" | Opening hours of the park.
 "FACILITIES" | Facilities in the park eg. Tennis Courts, Dressing Rooms, etc.
 "DESCR" | A description of the park eg. "Local Neighbourhood Park".
-"Lat" | the latitude coordinate of the park.
+"Lat" | The latitude coordinate of the park.
-"Long" | the longitude coordinate of the park.
+"Long" | The longitude coordinate of the park.
 "EastITM" | Irish Transverse Mercator (ITM) East value. * "NorthITM" | Irish Transverse Mercator (ITM) North vaule.
 "EastIG" | East Irish Grid Reference number. **